Leica TL vs Nikon 1 J4

 It is notable that the TL has a hotshoe, while the J4 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the TL and the J4 have been discontinued, but can regularly be found used on eBay.
+Both the TL and the J4 have been discontinued, but can regularly be found used on ebay.
 The J4 was replaced by the Nikon 1 J5, while the TL was followed by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the TL and J4 can be found, respectively, in the Leica TL Manual (free pdf) or the online Nikon 1 J4 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica TL and the Nikon 1 J4?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.